planetarium/Corvette/README.md

 ## Running the application for development

-A convenience script (`app.ts`) for running all the components (except for web at the moment) is provided, along with a deno task (`deno task serve`) that runs this script with required permissions.
-After applying the database migrations and configuring `.env`, start the components with `deno task serve`.
+A convenience script (`dev.ts`) for running all the components (except for web at the moment) is provided, along with a deno task (`deno task dev`) tha runs this script with required permissions.
+After applying the database migrations and configuring `.env`, start the components with `deno task dev`.
 The database will automatically be connected with the default configuration.
 The script will also launch an instance of an embedded AMQP broker (https://deno.land/x/lop/mod.ts) and a webhook receiver for testing (`testWebhookReceiver.ts`) on http://localhost:8888.

-The web component can be started with `deno task serve-web`.
+The web component can be started with `deno task dev-web`.

 The components will be started using the configuration defined in `.env` file by default.
-The configuration may also be overrided by providing the environment variables in the command line (such as `BLOCK_FINALITY=finalized deno task serve`.)
+The configuration may also be overrided by providing the environment variables in the command line (such as `BLOCK_FINALITY=finalized deno task dev`.)

 ## Running components independently & for production